 The most recent editions of various style manuals are on Course Reserves at the Owen Library Information Desk.
-Do a search in PittCat for the style manual required for your class and narrow the search by Library: Johnstown Campus Library-Owen.
+Do a search in PittCat for the citation style required for your class and narrow the search by Library: Johnstown Campus Library-Owen.

 PittCat and most library databases offer a citation tool to help you format citations for found sources.
 Just remember to always double-check the formatting because there may be errors!